Interpersonal Communication: Types, Examples, & Tips

 The written word takes the spotlight in emails.
 Clarity and conciseness are key, as ambiguity can breed misunderstandings.
 Tone, carefully crafted through word choice and punctuation, can convey warmth, professionalism, or even humor.
 Mastering the written form in emails fosters asynchronous communication, allowing information to flow across time and space.

-5. Text messaging
+5. Text Messaging

 Brisk and informal, text messages rely on immediacy and brevity.
 Emojis and abbreviations add personality while understanding context and reading between the lines becomes essential.
 Texting showcases the informal side of interpersonal communication, where quick exchanges and shared humor build casual connections.